Smiths Station man arrested in sexual abuse case involving 2 girls - NewsBreak

 SMITHS STATION, Ala.
 (WRBL) – A Lee County man has been arrested in connection a sexual abuse case involving two girls in Smiths Station.
 According to a news release from the Lee County Sheriff’s Office, Alonzo Banks Martin, age 60, was arrested on August 30, 2022.

-Investigators said evidence suggested Martin had sexually abused the juvenile female along with her sister who is also under the age of 18.
+Investigators said evidence suggested Martin had sexually abused the girl along with her sister who is also under the age of 18.

-At this time, investigators obtained warrants for Martin’s arrest but he could not be located at the time.
+Investigators then obtained warrants for Martin’s arrest, but he could not be located at the time.
 He was located and arrested on Tuesday, Aug.
-30, 2022.
+30, 2022, after being found in 900 block of Lee Road 243.

 Martin has been charged with the following: